Larry Brown, MD

 Research DescriptionAdolescent HIV Prevention Laboratory

-Ongoing projects, funded by NIMH and National Institute on Drug Abuse (NIDA), target HIV prevention for at-risk adolescents.
-Studies include analyzing the impact of a 14-session intervention that targets emotions and thoughts for improving at-risk adolescents' safer sexual HIV-preventive behaviors.
-Another project will demonstrate the impact of a family-based intervention to increase adolescent and parent communication and parental monitoring of adolescent activities.
+Ongoing projects, funded by NIMH and National Institute on Drug Abuse (NIDA), target HIV prevention intervenions for those for at-risk adolescents living with HIV.
+Studies demonstrate the impact of a family-based intervention to increase adolescent and parent communication and parental monitoring of adolescent activities.
 This family-based HIV prevention research is one of the first to target adolescents with severe mental illness and their families.
-Other studies will examine interventions for juvenile offenders and media-based interventions for community adolescents.
+Other studies examine interventions for juvenile offenders, media-based interventions for community youth, and interventions for those living with HIV, including the use of mobile gaming.
 In all studies, HIV-related knowledge, attitudes, and behaviors are targeted through both didactic and skills-based activities.
-The laboratory provides training in HIV clinical research for clinical psychology interns and post-doctoral fellows.
+The laboratory provides training in HIV clinical research for clinical psychology interns, post-doctoral fellows, psychiatrists, and other physicians. .

 Grants and AwardsPhi Beta Kappa